petrica/game-and-watch-retro-go-romscraper/README.md

 # Game and Watch Retro Go ROM Scraper

-Node.js script for downloading the ROM and the artwork from romsemulation.com in a suitable format for game-and-watch-retro-go firmware.
+Node.js script for downloading the ROM and the artwork in a suitable format for game-and-watch-retro-go firmware for the following websites:

+* romsemulation.com
+* emulatorgames.net

 ## Min Requirements